blossm-network/toolbox/README.md

 * **Carson Farmer** and the folks at Textile
   * https://docsend.com/view/gu3ywqi

-*Thank you for all the work you've done and continue to do!*
+*Thank you for all the work you've done and continue to do.*

 Blossm uses 8 types of procedures, all of which can be run as lambda functions on GCP Cloud Run, configured entirely with `blossm.yaml` files, and deployed with a CLI tool: